dlzou/youtube-rip/README.md

 # youtube-rip

-Download music from YouTube using youtube-dl.
-Keep track of music files with a SQLite archive.
+Download audio from YouTube using youtube-dl.
+Keep track of audio files with a SQLite archive.

 Next steps: download from playlists, concurrent processes